 If their brightness doesn’t catch the pike’s attention, its vibration, movement, and noise will certainly get the fish interested!

-Some very successful night lures for pike include the following:
+Some very successful night lures for pike, which you can check out more closely on Amazon, include the following:

 Best Natural Baits for Night Pike

 Fish with the smelliest baits you can find!
 You will want to take advantage of your dead bait’s scent, as the pike will have an easier time finding it in the dark.

 Some people like to use really old and badly smelling dead baits, in order to really stink up the swim and attract the pike into it.

 I must say that I much prefer fresh dead bait.
 Perhaps it’s more psychological, but I think even a scavenger like the pike does enjoy a fresh dead fish more than an old and rotten one.
 They also give off a very nice scent.

 Some of my favorite deadbait for nighttime pike fishing include:

 - sprats (these are my secret weapons when bigger baits fail.
 Small-sized baitfish are sometimes very underrated when it comes to big pike!)